Elevating Your Business: The Power of Effectiv...

 Non-technical Error: You could easily be misled to believe that all your activities as far as being a developer are solely reliant on the technical.
 It will surprise you to learn and you best believe that you will learn this quickly, that you design and code for human use.
 What is the point of having to go through all of that work and discovering that users do not necessarily have use for your product?
 That is not the most consoling situation any developer would admit to being comfortable with.
 The truth is, your ego might be your biggest obstacle at this point.
 But do not let it.
 Allow this humbling situation to help you understand the user’s perspective.
 Want free advice?
 Be more empathetic.

 Communication Error: Another non-technical error will have to deal with is the communication gaps that occur between the project manager, clients, and developers.
 According to Forbes, poor articulation of projects between business and developer came up as the number one reason why projects fail.
 Ask a lot of questions and more importantly, communication should be properly documented in written format.
-This will help with making references in event of communication lapses.
+This will help with making references in the event of communication lapses.

 Performance Error: This simply points to oversight problems you could encounter with the usage of the software.
 This can be anything from stability, actual performance, power usage, response time, system requirement, etc. Constantly testing, reviewing, and revising is the surest way to resolve these and of course, gain better insight.